Hibachi Noodles

 About Japanese Hibachi Noodles

-Japanese Hibachi Noodles are rich and buttery Japanese Steak house-style stir-fried noodles that are served on the side with chicken, beef, or veggies.
+Japanese Hibachi Noodles are rich and buttery, stir-fried noodles made in a Japanese Steak house.
+They are served on the side with chicken, beef, or veggies.

-These are very popular in Japanese steakhouse restaurants like Benihana, Kyoto, and Kobe where the foods are grilled tableside.
+These are very popular in Japanese steakhouse restaurants like Benihana, Kyoto, and Kobe, where the food is grilled at the tableside.
+On our last US trip, I visited one of the Steakhouses and had a chance to experience this unique cuisine.

-I am in love with Hibachi-style recipes and after trying my hands on Hibachi Chicken, Hibachi Fried Rice, and Hibachi Vegetables, these Hibachi-style noodles were the obvious choice.
+After trying Hibachi Chicken, Hibachi Fried Rice, and Hibachi Vegetables, these Hibachi-style noodles were the obvious choice.

-This homemade Hibachi noodle recipe is restaurant quality and it comes together in under 20 minutes using simple ingredients.
+This homemade Hibachi noodle recipe comes together in under 20 minutes using simple ingredients.

 Using my easy recipe, you can now make restaurant-quality Hibachi noodles at home, and that too at a fraction of the cost.

-These noodles are traditionally made on a grill top griddle after cooking meat so that the noodle gets a subtle flavor from the leftover juices and spices from chicken, beef, or seafood.
+These noodles are traditionally made on a grill-top griddle after cooking meat so that the noodle gets a subtle flavor from the leftover juices and spices from chicken, beef, or seafood.
+But as we make them at home, a flat pan, large skillet, or wok works fine.

-Noodles – Hibachi-style noodles are popularly made using Yakisoba noodles, but you can also use Ramen noodles, Soba noodles, Udon noodles, or any other kind of noodles of your choice.
+Noodles – Hibachi-style noodles are popularly made using Japanese-style wheat noodles like Yakisoba noodles.
+These noodles are yellowish and have a slightly chewy texture.
+However, you can also use Ramen noodles, Soba noodles, Udon noodles, or any other kind of noodles of your choice.

-To make the dish gluten-free, use rice noodles or any other gluten-free noodles.
+To make the dish gluten-free, use rice noodles or other gluten-free ones.

 While soy sauce gives these noodles a salty taste followed by an umami sweet taste, teriyaki sauce gives a savory salty-sweet flavor with lots of umami undertone.